icedterminal/ngxqb/README.md

 # Use
 You can either use the prebuilt binary, or build yourself.
 Installer packages are currently not provided.

+Note: The default web server user is `www-data` on Debian and `http` on Arch.

 ## Prebuilt

 ### Initial